Why Is Brown Rice Healthy? Nutritional and Health Benefits of Brown Rice

 It has been found that regularly eating whole grains like brown rice reduces risk of type 2 diabetes by helping to better regulate blood sugar levels.

 - Controls Weight

-Brown rice is a low energy, high density food.
+Brown rice is low energy, high-density food.
 It fills one up but is low in calories.
-Its starch is a Resistant starch which is type of carbohydrate that boosts metabolism and burns fat.
+Its starch is a Resistant starch which is a type of carbohydrate that boosts metabolism and burns fat.

 Scientists at the University of Colorado Health Sciences Center for Human Nutrition in Denver along with a team of international researchers found that the right carbs (read Resistant starch) will make one slimmer and stay slim since these carbs,